 Communion at Home or in a Care Facility

 Trained parishioners called Lay Eucharistic Visitors (LEVs) administer communion to persons who, due to illness or other life events, are unable to be present at a public celebration of the Eucharist.
 With the advent of COVID-19 and subsequent social restrictions, the ministry of Lay Eucharistic Visitors is currently suspended in order to protect the health of those at risk.
-Contact Rev. Katrina at email@example.com if you have an emergency that may necessitate a clergy visit with communion.
+Contact Rev. Ann at firstname.lastname@example.org if you have an emergency that may necessitate a clergy visit with communion.

 Stephen Ministry provides one-on-one ministry to parishioners who are in crisis or facing life transitions such as illness, bereavement, or divorce.
 Stephen Ministers are lay members of the congregation trained to listen, care, encourage, and provide emotional and spiritual support.
 Clergy may identify parishioners who will particularly benefit from a Stephen Ministry relationship; however, parishioners are welcome to inquire about becoming a care receiver from a Stephen Minister.
 Contact one of our clergy team if you are interested in having a Stephen Minister.
 For more information about Stephen Ministry, visit the organization’s website.